United States Navy

 The set includes two armed yachts, Gloucester and Vixen.
 Both have their own bases (we place each one individually on their bases) and cards.

 USS Vixen.
-The easiest way to distinguish both yachts is the shape of superstructures.
+The easiest way to distinguish both yachts is the shape of superstructures and Vixen’s sails.

 USS Gloucester.